 - The second step in the Set up Cost Analyzer window is the Service principal.
 There, we need to:

-- From the Select a service principal combo box, select the existing service principal (we have created this service principal in the previous blog post).
+- From the Select a service principal combo box, select the existing service principal (we created it in the previous blog post).

 - Click Next ->.